MECLabTUDA/Lifelong-nnUNet/documentation/change_mask_labels.md

 	            ├── <dataset_name>_<img_nr>.nii.gz
 	            ├── ...

 	Note that the `dataset.json` is crucial for this functionality, since the original label mappings should be/are  defined in there.
-Additionally, the task ID needs to be unique, otherwise there will be an error during training, when the nnUNet implementation tries to map a provided Task ID to its Task name -- so always provide distinct Task IDs.
+Additionally, the task ID needs to be unique, otherwise there will be an error during training, when the nnU-Net implementation tries to map a provided Task ID to its Task name -- so always provide distinct Task IDs.
 For simplicity let's assume we want to change the labels for the Hippocampus dataset.
-The Dataset already has the desired structure, so nothing needs to be changed there:
+The Dataset has already the desired structure, so nothing needs to be changed there:

 		nnUNet_raw_data_base/Task04_Hippocampus/
 				├── dataset.json